davidbmar/audio_client_server/orchestrator/orchestrator.v2.md

-Here's a comprehensive design document using **multiple SQS queues** without heartbeats for failure detection.
+V2 Orchestrator: Using **multiple SQS queues** without heartbeats for failure detection.
 We'll leverage **Visibility Timeout** to handle failures and retries.
 This design simplifies the architecture, ensuring task assignment, status updates, and retries are managed efficiently.

 ---